dw5/Codeberg-Gitea-Design/toolkit/README.md

 ## How to create custom components

-1. `npm init vite-app my-example-component && cd my-example-component`
+1. `npm init vite-app my-example-component --template vue-ts && cd my-example-component`
 2. Setup prettier for code formatting:
    1. `npm install prettier --save-dev`
    2. Add `"fix": "prettier --write ."` to the `scripts` section of your `package.json`